Aliases for GABRR1 Gene

 GeneCards Summary for GABRR1 Gene

-GABRR1 (Gamma-Aminobutyric Acid (GABA) A Receptor, Rho 1) is a Protein Coding gene.
-Among its related pathways are Circadian entrainment and Circadian entrainment.
-GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GLRA3.
+GABRR1 (Gamma-Aminobutyric Acid Type A Receptor Subunit Rho1) is a Protein Coding gene.
+Diseases associated with GABRR1 include Schizoaffective Disorder and Essential Tremor.
+Among its related pathways are Nicotine addiction and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and GABA-A receptor activity.
+An important paralog of this gene is GABRR2.